Carbon vs. Aluminum Wheels: Pros & Cons Compared

 TIP: Browse the best budget road bike wheels.
 The selection also includes aluminum wheels.

-Advantages & Disadvantages of Carbon vs. Aluminum Wheels
+Advantages and Disadvantages of Carbon vs. Aluminum Wheels

-I summarized the most important advantages and disadvantages of carbon vs. aluminum wheels in the following table.
+The following table summarizes the most important advantages and disadvantages of carbon vs. aluminum wheels.
 I explain them more in-depth below.

 Wheels (Rims) MaterialProsCons